 FULTON HOUSE, [LATE UNION HOTEL.]

-M'Connlisburg, Fenn'a.
+M'Connlisturg, Fenn'a.
 JACOB M'DONALD, PROPRIETOR.
 Boarders taken by the day, week or month.
-Jan.
-S. 1861-tf

-Formarding Houses.
+Formarding houses.

-SCHAFHIRT, WUNDERLICH & CO., Forwarding & Commission Merchants, South Car sle Street, Greencastle, Penn'a.
+SCHAFHIRT, WUNDERLICH & CO., Forwarding & Commission Merchants,

-THE subscribers are now prepared, at their new THE subscribers are now proposed, and commodious Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize entrusted to their care at the lowest rates, and with dispatch, and respectfully solicit a liberal share of patronage, N. B.-All goods left at the depot of Peacock, Mell & Hinchman, Nos.
-808 and 810, Market Street, Philadelphia, Pa., or with Mathews & Zollickoffer.
-No. 128, North Howard Street.
-Baltimore Md. shall be forwarded with dispatch All goods should he marked care of Schafhirt, Wunderlich & Co They will keep constantly on hand and for sale the
+South Car sle Street, Greencastle, Penn'a.
+THE subscribers are now prepared, at their new and commodious Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize entrusted to their care at the lowest rates, and with dispatch, and respectfully solicit a liberal share of patronage, N. B .- All goods left at the depot of Peacock Zell & Hinchman, Nos, 808 and 810, Market Street Philadelphia, Pa., or with Mathews & Zollickoffer, No. 128, North Howard Street, Baltimore, Md., shall be forwarded with dispatch All goods should be marked, care of Schafhirt, Wunderlich & Co They will keep constantly on hand and for sale the

-Lyken's Valley, Broken Egg & Lime Coat. (direct from the mines,) Wilkesbarre and Pine Grove Foundry Coal; Salt.
-Plaster and Hancock Cement, all of which they will sell cheap for cash They will always pay the highest market price in
+Lykeu's Valley, Broken Egg & Lime Coal. (direct from the mines.)
+Wilkesbarre and Pine Grove Foundry Coal; Salt, Plaster and Hancock Cement, all of which they will sell cheap for cash They will always pay the highest market price in

-WHEAT, RYE, OATS.
-CORN AND FLOUR.
-SCHAFHIRT, WUNDERLICH & CO.
-Feb7'60-ly
+WHEAT, RYE, OATS, CORN AND FLOUR SCHAFHIRT.
+WUNDERLICH & CO Feb7'60-1y

-C. W. EYSTER & CO.
-Forwarding and Commission Merchants,
+C. W. EYSTER & CO, Forwarding and Commission Merchants

-On North Carlisle and North sts., Greencastle.
-Pa.
-THE subscribers are now prepared, at their new Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize, with dispatch, and at the Lowest Possible Rates, and respectfully solicit a share patronage.
-All goods left at the depet of W. Burk, No. 812, Market Street.
+On North Carlisle and North sts., Greencastle, Pa.
+THE subscribers are now prepared, at their new Warehouse, to receive and forward to and from Philadelphia and Baltimore, all kinds of produce and merchandize, with dispatch, and at the Lowest POSSIBLE RATES, and respectfully solicit a share of patronage.
+All goods left at the dep t of W. E. Burk, No. 812, Market Street.
 Philadelphia, or Kueller & Frick.
-No. 165, North Stree!, Baltimore. ild. .... oe ic warded with disputch.
+No. 165.
+North Street, Baltimore.
+Md., will be forwarded with dispatch

 The highest market price will be paid for Flour, Wheat, Rye, Oats, and Corn.
-MED.
-All goods should be marked in care of C J. R. SMITH.
+All goods should be marked in care of C J. R. SMITH,

+Apr24,'60 1y.
 Agent at Greencastle.
-Apr24,'60 ly.

 CLOTHING FOR THE MILLION!

-HAUS & BRADLEY Have just received a new and elegant stock of Spring and Sammer Goods. for Mon and Boys' wear, consisting in part, of leans, Cords, Drillings, &c.
-Gents' Furnishing Goods stablishment in the county.
+HAUS & BRADLEY Have just received a new and elegant stock of

+Spring and Sammer Goods, for Men and Boys' wear, consisting in part, of

-BLACK FRENCH CLOTHS, of the best quanties, Fanty Cloths, a choice selection of Summer Cassimeres, Black Doeskin Cassimeres, Boys Cassineres, teneap), wabash Cassimeres, Linen Coating, Linen and Cotton Pant Stuff,
+BLACK FRENCH CLOTHS, of the best quanties, finery Cloths, a choice selection of Summer Cassimeres, Black Doeskin Cassi meree, Boys Casshueres, Jacap), wabash Cassimeres, Linen Coating, Linen and Cotton Pant Stuff, Jeans, Cords, Drillings, &c.